Alfred Dyke Acland1

 M, #21129, b.
 6 July 1965

-Thomas Edward Coke, Viscount Coke was born on 6 July 1965.1 He is the son of Edward Douglas Coke, 7th Earl of Leicester of Holkham and Valeria Phyllis Potter.1 He married Polly M. Whateley, daughter of David Whateley, on 21 December 1996.1
+Thomas Edward Coke, 8th Earl of Leicester of Holkham was born on 6 July 1965.1 He is the son of Edward Douglas Coke, 7th Earl of Leicester of Holkham and Valeria Phyllis Potter.1 He married Polly Maria Whately, daughter of Thomas David Whately and Belinda Bellville, on 21 December 1996.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He was Page of Honour to HM Queen Elizabeth II.1 He graduated from Manchester University, Manchester, Lancashire, England, with a Bachelor of Arts (B.A.).1 He gained the rank of officer in 1987 in the service of the Scots Guards.1 He was Equerry to HRH The Duke of Kent between 1991 and 1993.1 He was styled as Viscount Coke in 1994.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was Page of Honour to HM Queen Elizabeth II.1 He graduated from Manchester University, Manchester, Lancashire, EnglandG, with a Bachelor of Arts (B.A.)1 He gained the rank of officer in 1987 in the Scots Guards.1 He was Equerry to HRH The Duke of Kent between 1991 and 1993.1 He was styled as Viscount Coke between 1994 and 2015.1 He succeeded as the 8th Viscount Coke [U.K., 1937] on 25 April 2015.
+He succeeded as the 8th Earl of Leicester of Holkham, co.
+Norfolk [U.K., 1937] on 25 April 2015.

 Citations